-(b) A municipality may, by resolution of the municipality's legislative body, request that the State Responsible Growth Coordinator deem such municipality a qualifying transit-adjacent community.
-The coordinator shall designate such municipality a qualifying transit-adjacent community if the coordinator finds that such municipality (1) meets the definition of such community provided in subsection (a) of this section, and (2) is not a qualifying transit-oriented community.

-(c) A municipality deemed by the coordinator to be a qualifying transit-adjacent community shall be entitled to any discretionary infrastructure funding available to a qualifying transit-oriented community on a priority basis if such municipality adopts a transitoriented district that complies with the requirements concerning such districts provided in section 22 of this act.

-1971 Sec.
-24. (NEW) (Effective from passage) (a) There is established an 1972 interagency council on housing development to advise and assist the 1973 State Responsible Growth Coordinator in reviewing regulations, 1974 developing guidelines and establishing programs concerning transit-1975 oriented districts to support the responsible growth of housing in the 1976 state.
+- (1) without a rapid transit station, (2) that borders a municipality that has one or more rapid transit stations or regular bus service stations, and (3) that designates a transit-oriented district in or adjacent to a downtown area located in such municipality; - (b) A municipality may, by resolution of the municipality's legislative body, request that the State Responsible Growth Coordinator deem such municipality a qualifying transit-adjacent community.
+The coordinator shall designate such municipality a qualifying transit-adjacent community if the coordinator finds that such municipality (1) meets the definition of such community provided in subsection (a) of this section, and (2) is not a qualifying transit-oriented community. - (c) A municipality deemed by the coordinator to be a qualifying transit-adjacent community shall be entitled to any discretionary infrastructure funding available to a qualifying transit-oriented community on a priority basis if such municipality adopts a transit-oriented district that complies with the requirements concerning such districts provided in section 19 of this act. - Sec.
+21. (NEW) (Effective from passage) (a) There is established an interagency council on housing development to advise and assist the State Responsible Growth Coordinator in reviewing regulations, developing guidelines and establishing programs concerning transitoriented districts to support the responsible growth of housing in the state. - (b) The council shall consist of the following regular members: (1) The State Responsible Growth Coordinator; (2) the Secretary of the Office of Policy and Management, or the secretary's designee; (3) the Commissioner of Housing, or the commissioner's designee; (4) the Commissioner of Economic and Community Development, or the commissioner's designee; (5) the Commissioner of Energy and Environmental Protection, or the commissioner's designee; (6) the

-(b) The council shall consist of the following regular members: (1) The State Responsible Growth Coordinator; (2) the Secretary of the Office of Policy and Management, or the secretary's designee; (3) the Commissioner of Housing, or the commissioner's designee; (4) the Commissioner of Economic and Community Development, or the
+Commissioner of Public Health, or the commissioner's designee; (7) the Commissioner of Transportation, or the commissioner's designee; (8) the chief executive officer of the Connecticut Housing Finance Authority, or the chief executive officer's designee; and (9) the chief executive officer of the Municipal Redevelopment Authority, or the chief executive officer's designee.

-1982 commissioner's designee; (5) the Commissioner of Energy and 1983 Environmental Protection, or the commissioner's designee; (6) the 1984 Commissioner of Public Health, or the commissioner's designee; (7) the 1985 Commissioner of Transportation, or the commissioner's designee; (8) 1986 the chief executive officer of the Connecticut Housing Finance 1987 Authority, or the chief executive officer's designee; and (9) the chief 1988 executive officer of the Municipal Redevelopment Authority, or the 1989 chief executive officer's designee.
-1990 (c) In addition to the regular members set forth in subsection (b) of 1991 this section, the council may consist of any ad hoc members that the 1992 State Responsible Growth Coordinator determines are necessary to 1993 complete the work of the council.
-1994 (d) The chairperson of the council shall be the State Responsible 1995 Growth Coordinator.
-1996 (e) The council shall convene not later than July 1, 2025, and meet not 1997 less than once every six months and more often upon the call of the 1998 chairperson, to: 1999 (1) Review and evaluate the plans, programs, regulations and policies 2000 of state or quasi-public agencies for opportunities to combine efforts and 2001 resources of such agencies to increase housing development; 2002 (2) Develop consistent reporting methods concerning data and 2003 documentation related to housing development; 2004 (3) Provide a forum to develop approaches to housing growth that 2005 balance both needs for conservation and development, including the 2006 need for additional housing and economic growth, the protection of 2007 natural resources and the maintenance and support for existing 2008 infrastructure; 2009 (4) Review existing discretionary grant programs to make 2010 recommendations to state or quasi-public agencies concerning the 2011 adherence of such programs with the goals established in the state plan

-HB 5002 2012 of conservation and development adopted under chapter 297 of the 2013 general statutes.
-Such recommendations shall include, but need not be 2014 limited to, methods to increase the development of deed-restricted 2015 housing in transit-oriented districts and middle housing, as defined in 2016 section 8-1a of the general statutes; and
+- (c) In addition to the regular members set forth in subsection (b) of this section, the council may consist of any ad hoc members that the State Responsible Growth Coordinator determines are necessary to complete the work of the council. - (d) The chairperson of the council shall be the State Responsible Growth Coordinator. - (e) The council shall convene not later than July 1, 2025, and meet not less than once every six months and more often upon the call of the chairperson, to: - (1) Review and evaluate the plans, programs, regulations and policies of state or quasi-public agencies for opportunities to combine efforts and resources of such agencies to increase housing development; - (2) Develop consistent reporting methods concerning data and documentation related to housing development; - (3) Provide a forum to develop approaches to housing growth that balance both needs for conservation and development, including the need for additional housing and economic growth, the protection of natural resources and the maintenance and support for existing infrastructure; - (4) Review existing discretionary grant programs to make recommendations to state or quasi-public agencies concerning the adherence of such programs with the goals established in the state plan of conservation and development adopted under chapter 297 of the general statutes.
+Such recommendations shall include, but need not be limited to, methods to increase the development of deed-restricted housing in transit-oriented districts and middle housing, as defined in section 8-1a of the general statutes; and